Cothrax/sep_spider/readme.md

 RELOAD_PATH = './reload'
 ```

-Yundama account is needed for QR Code recognition.
+Yundama account is needed for Captcha recognition.
 Create an **User (NOT Developer)** account at http://www.yundama.com/ and add a little credits to it.
 5 RMB is enough for a year's use.

 2. run spider
 ```bash